mrbid/EOSIO-AUCTIONS/README.md

 /private - this directory contains a simplified and private version with no multi_array, because frankly, it's not really needed unless you want to log everyone that took part in the auction, only the winner really matters.

+/private/no_cdt - this directory experiments with implementing the private version of the smart contract in pure C.

 Try not to use the pre-compiled smart contracts if you can, as they may not be upto-date with the latest code release.